tbnorth/GitRDDES/PyCoPGit.md

    `git add` it when you first create it and when you modify it.
    It gets included in commits, etc. etc.

- - Files listed in .gitingore are ignored by git, e.g:
+ - Files listed in .gitignore are ignored by git, e.g:

 ```text
 safe_backup